 There are multiple opportunities to meet with lawmakers and their staff, both in Washington, DC and back home.
 Additionally, many offices will now accommodate virtual visits via video conferencing.
 Members of Congress are usually in their districts during "recess" periods, which is a great time to meet with them in-district or plan a site visit to your health department.
 If you sign up for their newsletter, you will hear about local events and opportunities to discuss district issues with members and staff.
-The congressional calendar on the following page shows when the House and Senate are in session, which can help you plan not only visits to DC, but also encounters at home.
-This schedule is subject to change, but serves as a helpful guide.
+The congressional calendar on the following page (7) shows when the House and Senate are scheduled to be in session at the Capitol, which can help you plan not only visits to DC, but also encounters at home.
+This schedule is subject to change but serves as a helpful guide.
 You can also reach out to NACCHO Government Affairs for guidance.